fhiso/basic-concepts/basic-concepts.md

-{.note} Although this type is formally defined in the RDF Schema specification, this standard requires no knowledge of RDF; an implementer may safely use this *datatype* using just the information given in this section, and without reading [RDFS].
+{.note} Although this type is formally defined in the RDF Schema specification, this standard requires no knowledge of RDF; an implementer may safely use this *datatype* using just the information given in this section, and without reading [RDF Schema].

 {.ednote} This standard does not specify a comparable *datatype* which acts as the ultimate *supertype* of all *non-language-tagged